ahwillia/itsneuronalblog/_posts/2020-10-09-optimal-transport.md

 Integrating over all possible origins and destinations gives us the total cost.

 We've now fully formulated the optimal transport problem in 2D.
-Taking a step back, here are a few questions and notes of interest about the problem:
+Taking a step back, here are a few notes of interest about the problem:

 * At first glance, finding the optimal transport plan $T$ might appear to be a really hard problem!
 However, we will show in the next section that, after discretizing the problem, finding the best transport plan amounts to solving a [linear program](https://en.wikipedia.org/wiki/Linear_programming).
-Perhaps easier than you might guess at first!
+Perhaps easier than you might have first guessed!

 * We can interpret the transport plan as a probability distribution.
 Specifically, if $P$ and $Q$ are probability distributions over some space $\mathcal{X}$, then the transport plan can be viewed as a probability distribution over $\mathcal{X} \times \mathcal{X}$ where the operator "$\times$" denotes the [Cartesian product](https://en.wikipedia.org/wiki/Cartesian_product) (see also [*product measurable space*](https://en.wikipedia.org/wiki/Product_measure)).
 In our example above the space $\mathcal{X}$ corresponds to 2D Euclidean space, $\mathbb{R}^2$, and thus the transport plan a probability distribution on $\mathbb{R}^2 \times \mathbb{R}^2$ (which is isomorphic to 4D space, $\mathbb{R}^4$).